sitek94/react-i18n-demo/README.md

 ![React i18n Demo - Localization Flow](./docs/localization-flow-v1-dark.png#gh-dark-mode-only)
 ![React i18n Demo - Localization Flow](./docs/localization-flow-v1-light.png#gh-light-mode-only)

+Note, that for your use case, it's probably not optimal to deploy first without translations ready, and deploy again.
+In this case, however, I don't consider it a big deal.

 ## Localization service

 As of now I'm using [POEditor](https://www.poeditor.com/) as a localization service.
 Why?
 Well, it's a tool that is used